junowilderness/mathjax/README.txt

 it in a site specific (e.g. sites/mysite/libraries) or default folder (e.g. sites/all/libraries).
 Site-specific versions are selected preferentially.

-3. Enable the MathJax module under Administer >> Site building >> Modules.
+3. Enable the MathJax module under Administration >> Modules.

-4. Disable the "Use MathJax CDN" checkbox in Administer >> Site configuration >> MathJax
+4. Disable the "Use MathJax CDN" checkbox in Administration >> Configuration >> MathJax (in the Content Authoring section, admin/config/content/mathjax)

 5. Test it by adding a LaTeX formula between '$' in any node body (e.g. $2 + 2 = 4$).